eugenebang/BnP1_termp/README.md

 # BnP1_termp
-2021-1 BnP term project repo
+This is 2021-1st semester _Bioinfo and Practice_ term project repo